-CV writing is the perfect opportunity to sell yourself to prospective employers by highlighting years of professional and life experience.
-Being slightly older, you will know your professional self pretty well, which should make identifying your strengths much easier.
+CV writing is the perfect opportunity to sell yourself to prospective employers by highlighting your years of professional and life experience.
+By now, you’ll likely know your professional self pretty well, which should make identifying your strengths much easier.
 Our guidelines below will help you translate your positive attributes into a CV you’re proud of.

 If done successfully, CV writing can give you a huge confidence boost.
 There’s no time like the present to show future employers why you are the right person for the job.

-Start your CV with a personal statement or summary about you, the professional.
-This snippet will give employers a brief idea about your professional background, your career aspirations and your skills.
-It’s important to get this right as it’s often the first thing an employer reads, and can be the only thing!
-Keep this short and sweet – it should be no more than two or three sentences long.
-If you’re not currently employed, give a brief outline of your skills, professional background and ambitions.
+Start your CV with a personal statement or summary about you as a professional.
+This snippet will give employers a brief idea about your professional background, your career aspirations, and your skills.
+It’s important to get this right as it’s often the first thing an employer reads, and can even be the only thing!

 Stand out from the crowd

 Employers receive hundreds of CVs and many use the same cliches, such as ‘I work hard’, ‘I work independently’, and ‘I am proactive’.
 Generally speaking, most employees will say they have these qualities – it’s your unique qualities, examples, and experience that will set you apart.

 Try to avoid using cliches.
 Instead, tell employers what you’ve done that others may not.
 Mention specific achievements in past roles and give clear examples.

 A cover letter to accompany your CV is also a must if you really want to make a lasting impression.
 Our article, Tips for writing a cover letter when you’re over 50, can help with this.
 We also have a few different cover letter templates available here.